mobizt/ESP-Line-Notify/README.md

-# LINE Notify Arduino Library for ESP8266 and ESP32 version 1.0.10
+# LINE Notify Arduino Library for ESP8266 and ESP32

-This Arduino library allows ESp8266 and ESP32 to send LINE Notify message, sticker and images from flash and SD memory.
+This Arduino library allows ESp8266 and ESP32 to send LINE Notify message, sticker and images.

-The library was test and work well with ESP8266 and ESP32 based modules.
+The library supported Ethernet in ESP32 using LAN8720, TLK110 and IP101 Ethernet modules and ESP8266 using ENC28J60, W5100 and W5500 Ethernet modules

+This library allows you to use external Arduino Clients network interfaces e.g. WiFiClient, EthernetClient and GSMClient.

+To use external Client, see the [ExternalClient examples](/examples/ExternalClient).

+The flash and SD filesystems supports depend on the devices and third party filesystems libraries installed.

-Copyright (c) 2021 K. Suwatchai (Mobizt).
+Copyright (c) 2022 K. Suwatchai (Mobizt).

 ## Tested Devices

 This following devices were tested and work well.

- * Wemos D1 Mini
+ * Sparkfun ESP32 Thing
  * NodeMCU-32
  * WEMOS LOLIN32
+ * TTGO T8 V1.8
+ * M5Stack ESP32
+ * NodeMCU ESP8266
+ * Wemos D1 Mini (ESP8266)
+ * Arduino MKR WiFi 1010
+ * LAN8720 Ethernet PHY
+ * ENC28J60 SPI Ethernet module